 There are 3 ways to get around Nusa Penida:

-1. By Private Day Tour – The most convenient way to get around Nusa Penida.
+1. By Private Day Tour – This is the most convenient way to get around Nusa Penida.
 You don’t need to worry about where to go and how to get there, the tour will take care of that for you.

-You might also have to top up gas which is going to be very minimal, about Rp 10,000 – 20,000.
-I recommend topping up your fuel while you are still close to the harbor.
+You might also have to top up fuel which is going to be a very minimal cost, about Rp 10,000 – 20,000.
+I recommend to make sure your fuel is topped up while you are still close to the harbor.
 I didn’t see many petrol sellers as we got deeper into the island.

-However, if you decide to rent a bike, you have to be comfortable and confident with riding the motorbike since parts of the road leading up to Kelingking Beach and Angel’s Billabong are very broken and bumpy.
+However, if you decide to rent a bike, please understand that you have to be comfortable and confident with riding the motorbike.
+The roads in Nusa Penida can be rough sometimes – for example, parts of the road leading up to Kelingking Beach and Angel’s Billabong are very broken and bumpy.
+Definitely not for beginners.

-3. By Private Car Charter – If you aren’t comfortable on a motorbike, then I would recommend renting a car.
+3. By Private Car Charter – If you aren’t comfortable riding a motorbike by yourself, then I would recommend renting a car.
 If you want to rent a private charter car, then you can do so by booking here.
 A private car charter costs Rp 535,000 (US$37) and the same cost as booking when you get to the island.
 The road would still be bumpy though, so don’t expect a comfortable ride… but at least you’ll be in an air-conditioned car.

-If you prefer getting a car rental, I recommend booking this tour I’ve linked before as the difference isn’t much more than doing it yourself.
+If you prefer getting a car rental, I recommend booking this tour I’ve linked before as the difference isn’t much more than renting a car yourself.

 If you charter a private car, the total cost of the trip would then go up to Rp 650,000 – 760,000 (US$45 – $54) per person depending on how many people are in your group… which is about the cost of going on a tour!
 So, the price difference between going on your own via private car charter vs. going with a tour is not THAT much.